 The difference between these terms is much discussed.
-My view is counselling tends to focus more on the client’s immediate, day to day issues and challenges and hence can be comparatively brief.
-Psychotherapy tends to deal more with the client’s deeper emotional problems & mental health issues, including fixed behaviour patterns that may no longer be appropriate or helpful.
+My view is counselling tends to focus more on the person’s immediate, day to day issues and challenges and hence can be comparatively brief.
+Psychotherapy tends to deal more with the person’s deeper emotional problems & mental health issues, including fixed behaviour patterns that may no longer be appropriate or helpful.
 Hence it is typically (but does not have to be) longer term work.

 If you have not experienced counselling or psychotherapy before you might like to watch the short video on the right.
 It is produced by Happiful who run websites that provide on-line listings of coaches, counsellors and psychotherapists.